Precioux/Precioux.github.io/_pages/about.md

   - /about.html
 ---

+## Hi Everyone!
+This is Samin!

-I am a senior B.Sc student at Amirkabir University of Technology.
+- I was born in Tehran where I currently live and study Computer Engineering at Amirkabir University of Technology.
+- I am interested in AI, Neuroscience, Cognitive Science, Psycology AND Photography, Books and Movies!
+- I'm currently focusing on learing DL and NLP.